 If you are filing a third party liability claim in addition to or in place of a workers’ compensation claim for benefits, you must do this three years’ time from the date that your injury occurred, per South Carolina Code Section 15-3-530.

-Because of the strict statute of limitations, which governs how long you have to file a workers’ compensation claim or a lawsuit, it is important that you consult with an attorney as soon as possible after your injury occurs.
+Because of the strict statute of limitations, which governs how long you have to file a workers’ compensation claim or a lawsuit, it is important that you consult with an attorney at Elrod Pope as soon as possible after your injury occurs.

 The laws for filing a claim for an occupational disease or illness are slightly different.
 First of all, no benefits will be paid for an occupational illness unless the illness was contracted within one year to the last exposure to the hazard, or within two years if the disease is a pulmonary disease arising out of the inhalation of dusts.
 Further, the statute of limitations for filing a claim for an occupational disease is typically considered to start from the date of discovery.